Multiple Testing of Linear Forms for Noisy Matrix Completion: Numerical Experiments

 We first evaluate our Algorithm \ref{alg:matrix-fdr} by simulations to corroborate two important properties of the proposed method: (1) the validity of FDR control for multiple testing of linear forms; (2) the power boost by data splitting and data aggregation; we randomly sample a low-rank matrix of dimension $d_1=d_2=1000$, rank $r=3$, with signal strength $\lambda_{\min}=1000$.
 The number of observations used for Algorithm \ref{alg:matrix-fdr} is $n=50rd_1$, and the noises $\xi\sim N(0,1^2)$.
 We use the gradient descent \citep{wei2016guarantees,chen2020noisy,cai2022generalized} as initialization.
 We first verify the FDR control in weak dependency by performing blockwise matrix tests: we test each entry in $M(1:200,1:200)$ by $H_{0,ij}: M_{ij}-m_{ij}=0$ versus $H_{1,ij}: M_{ij}-m_{ij}\neq 0$.
 We randomly assign non-null hypotheses to these $200\times 200=40,000$ entries with probability $p=0.2$, which leads to the following settings of $m_{ij}$:

-Here $\mu_{ij}$ are randomly-generated signals with fixed absolute mean: $\E \abs{\mu_{ij}}=\mu$.
+Here $\mu_{ij}$ are randomly-generated signals with a fixed absolute mean: $\E \abs{\mu_{ij}}=\mu$.
 We run Algorithm \ref{alg:matrix-fdr} and compare different methods of data aggregation (see Section~\ref{sec:compare} for more details): I. multiplication; II. minimum absolute value with sign multiplication; III. adding absolute values with sign multiplication; IV.
-BHq with no data splitting.
-Here BHq with no data splitting means that we use data $\cD_1$ and $\cD_2$ together to construct asymptotic normal test statistics and then compute their $p$-values by the normal distribution.
-More specifically, we describe the BHq selection for linear forms as follows: \begin{enumerate} \item Use $\cD=\{\cD_1,\cD_2\}$ to construct an initial estimate $\widehat{M}_{\mathsf{init}}$ \item Following the construction of $W_T$, but use both $\cD=\{\cD_1,\cD_2\}$ to de-bias $\widehat{M}_{\mathsf{init}}$ \item Project the debiased matrix on the low-rank structure and get test statistics $W_T^{\mathsf{all} }$ for each linear form $T$. \item Computing two-sided $p$-value $P_i=2(1-\Phi(\abs{W_{T_i}^{\mathsf{all}} }))$ \item Feature selection by BHq method: finding the largest $k$ such that $P_{(k)} \leq \frac{k}{q} \alpha$, and rejecting null hypothesis $H_{0,T_i }$ with $P_i\le P_{(k)}$. \end{enumerate} This BHq selection relies on the asymptotic normality of high-dimensional features and serves as a counterpart to our methods.
+BH with no data splitting.
+Here, BH with no data splitting means that we use data $\cD_1$ and $\cD_2$ together to construct asymptotic normal test statistics and then compute their $p$-values by the normal distribution.
+We defer the detailed BH selection approach to Section \ref{sec:supp-table-alg} in the supplement.

 The result presented in Figure \ref{fig:fdr-simu} clearly shows the excellent performance of multiplication in data aggregation with respect to both FDR control and power.
-By Section \ref{sec:dependence}, the blockwise matrix entries tests here can be treated as the weakly correlated case.
-Although the BHq method \cite{benjamini1995controlling} is guaranteed to be effective in the classical regression model, it fails to control the FDR at level $\alpha$ in our matrix completion problem.
-The reason this happens might be due to the large number of tests $q$ and the heavy-tail property of $W_T$ described in \ref{eq:W-kth-moment}.
+By Section \ref{sec:dependence}, the blockwise matrix entry tests here can be treated as the weakly correlated case.
+Although the BH method \cite{benjamini1995controlling} is guaranteed to be effective in the classical regression model, it fails to provide the highest power in the matrix completion problem.